How to develop a mental model for thinking about security in Web Apps

 caveat: Keeping secrets and environment variables out of a repository is still a recommended practice and should be strictly followed.

 - Keep Security Simple (KSS): Complex architecture makes it a little difficult to detect security flaws in a system.
-When feasible, favor a simpler architecture or design over a complicated one.
+When feasible, favour a simpler architecture or design over a complicated one.

 - Separation of roles: This is a good way to control fraud in a system.
 When roles are clearly defined, the access level for each role provides visibility and an audit trail into what activities the role performs in a system.
 For example, an application monitoring platform like Sentry defines the role of an admin/owner of an account with responsibilities like adding a new user to an account, upgrading an account, etc. A non-admin user should not be able to upgrade or add a new user.
 That is the separation of roles.

 - Apply the principle of least privilege: The principle of least privilege recommends that an account or user has just about enough authorization to perform their actions and nothing more.
 For example, if a logging service should only have access to read and write logs to a file, under no circumstances should the logging service have access to the database.

 - Apply the principle of defence in depth: This principle states that layered security increases the security of a system as a whole.
 If an attack causes one security mechanism to fail, other security layers may still provide the necessary mechanisms to keep the systems safe.
 A very common example of this is multi-factor authentication where a user will need to present two or more pieces of evidence to an authentication system before being granted access to system resources.